Text to landline service. You might see or hear that and say, what does that mean? Why do I care? Most importantly, how does it help me?

 We all know that people hate spam and no one wants to be sent unsolicited texts.

-As part of the A2P 10DLC regulation you must ensure that people have provided consent for text messaging.
+As part of the A2P 10DLC regulation you must ensure that patients have provided consent for text messaging.
 In basic terms, you need to get permission to text your patients or clientele.

 Now that we’ve covered the regulations to be aware of, now it’s time to consider your options for text to landline services.